-• Waymo and Cruise tripled their city coverage.
-And Cruise highlighted the total time from start to actual rollout of a city has now compressed to 90 days... this compares to years to launch the first city.

-• The point being, we're about to see an acceleration in city rollouts in the coming years.
-It's a lot easier to copy/paste and go from 1 to 3 cities and 3 to 6, than it is from 0 to 1.

-• This all comes at a time when the media has completely written of autonomous technology - a clear sign of the trough of disillusionment, which is one of the best times to look for asymmetric opportunities.
+- Waymo quadrupled its city coverage.
+And Cruise highlighted the total time from start to actual rollout of a city has now compressed to 90 days... this compares to years to launch the first city. - The point being, we're about to see an acceleration in city rollouts in the coming years.
+It's a lot easier to copy/paste and go from 1 to 3 cities and 3 to 6, than it is from 0 to 1. - Further, Waymo is now available on Uber, and Waymo's fully autonomous vehicles have been highlighted by Swiss Re as significantly safer than human drivers. - This all comes at a time when the media has completely written of autonomous technology - a clear sign of the trough of disillusionment, which is one of the best times to look for asymmetric opportunities.